Media bias in the United States: Watchdogs and ranking groups

-AllSides assesses ideological biases of online sources to produce media bias charts, and presents similar stories from different perspectives.

-The Pew Research Center produced a guide to the political leanings of readers of several news outlets as part of a larger report on political polarization in the United States.

-Reporters Without Borders has said that the US media lost a great deal of freedom between the 2004 and 2006 indices, citing the Judith Miller case and similar cases and laws restricting the confidentiality of sources as the main factors.
+Reporters Without Borders has said that the U.S. media lost a great deal of media freedom between the 2004 and 2006 indices, citing the Judith Miller case and similar cases and laws restricting the confidentiality of sources as the main factors.
 They also cite the fact that reporters who question the American-led so called war on terror are sometimes regarded as suspicious.
-They rank the US as 53rd out of 168 countries in freedom of the press, comparable to Japan and Uruguay, but below all but one European Union country (Poland) and below most OECD countries (those that accept democracy and free markets).
+They ranked the U.S. as 53rd out of 168 countries in freedom of the press, comparable to Japan and Uruguay but below all but one European Union country (Poland), and below most OECD countries (those that accept democracy and free markets).
 In the 2008 ranking, the U.S. moved up to 36, between Taiwan and Macedonia, but still far below its ranking in the late 20th century as a world leader in having a free and unbiased press.
-The U.S. briefly recovered in 2009 and 2010, rising to 20th place, but declined again and has maintained a position in the mid-40s from 2013 to 2018.
+The U.S. briefly recovered in 2009, as well as in 2010, rising to 20th place before it declined again, and has maintained a position in the mid-40s from 2013 to 2018.

-Fairness and Accuracy in Reporting (FAIR) and Media Matters for America work from a progressive viewpoint, Accuracy in Media and Media Research Center are conservative.
+The Pew Research Center produced a 2014 guide to the political leanings of readers of several news outlets as part of a larger report on political polarization in the United States.
+Ad Fontes Media and AllSides have assessed ideological biases of online sources to produce media bias charts, and presents similar stories from different perspectives.
+Accuracy in Media and Media Research Center have a conservative bent while Fairness and Accuracy in Reporting (FAIR) and Media Matters for America work from a progressive viewpoint.
 Groups such as FactCheck argue that the media frequently get the facts wrong because they rely on biased sources of information.
 That includes using information provided to them from both parties.